"Education is the most powerful weapon which you can use to change the world". Nelson Mandela

 find us on facebook

 Bright Beginnings Early Learning Centre is open Monday to Friday from 7am till 6pm, and is closed for weekends and public holidays.
+We offer 9,10 and 11 hour sessions in order to save out of pocket expenses by maximising CCS hours.

 Our fees include three meals each day of Morning Tea, Lunch, and Afternoon Tea, which are carefully designed to ensure they are healthy and nutritious while catering to any allergies we have within the service.